 Smart Home Software and Technology

-Smart home technology was developed in 1975, when a company in Scotland developed X10.
+The genesis of many smart home products was 1975, when a company in Scotland developed X10.
 X10 allows compatible products to talk to each other over the already existing electrical wires of a home.
 All the appliances and devices are receivers, and the means of controlling the system, such as remote controls or keypads, are transmitters.
 If you want to turn off a lamp in another room, the transmitter will issue a message in numerical code that includes the following:

 - An alert to the system that it's issuing a command,